Filling out a significant form can be a tiresome process for users. Some of them don’t even complete the form as it is so time-consuming.

 website feedback form on the gutenberg edited page

-When everything is ready, update or publish the page and check out the result.
+When everything is ready, we hit the “Publish/Update” button and checked out the result.

 If the “no” value is chosen, other fields are displayed.